Unix-MTv/ArchLinux-Install/README.md

 # ArchLinux-Install
-Bash script to the auto install Arch Linux/
+Bash script to the auto install Arch Linux.